Community Based Alternatives

 - Mental health participants are accepted (MUST BE a Mental Health Level II or below - no Mental Health IIIs or higher)

 - Must have the cognitive ability to comprehend the program material and instructions.
-It is not required for the offenders to be able to read and/or write.
-(Offender may receive help in these areas from members of the group.)
+It is not required for the individuals to be able to read and/or write. (individual may receive help in these areas from members of the group.)

-- Offenders ineligible for referral to a DRC are those whose psychiatric condition prevents them from participating and/or comprehending program material
+- Individuals ineligible for referral to a DRC are those whose psychiatric condition prevents them from participating and/or comprehending program material